Revati Lele

 Revati Lele is an Indian television actress and a Kathak dancer.
 She started her acting career with episodic Gulmohar on Zee Yuva.
-Later, she worked in Indian television drama Vithu Mauli, Vartul and Lalit 205 etc. Currently, she is playing a role in Star Pravah's Lagnachi Bedi as Madhurani.
+Later, she worked in Indian television drama Vithu Mauli, Vartul and Lalit 205 etc. From 2022 to 2024, she is played a role in Star Pravah's Lagnachi Bedi as Madhurani.
+Currently she is playing a role in Star Pravah's Kon Hotis Tu, Kay Zalis Tu! as Amruta Dharmadhikari.

 Personal life

 Lele was in the relationship with Adish Vaidya but they broke up in 2023 after dating 6 years.
+She engaged with another guy in December 2025.

 Career

 In 2020, she essayed the role of Ramabai Peshwa in the television serial Swamini on Colors Marathi.
 In 2021, she stepped into Hindi television industry with the show Aapki Nazron Ne Samjha on StarPlus in which she played the character Bansuri.
 She also acted in Marathi serial Lagnachi Bedi on Star Pravah channel.

 Revati Lele is also a Kathak dancer and a performer.
 She has completed her Nritya Visharad under Tina Tambe.
 She has been a part of Broadway style musical Mughal-e-Azam directed by Feroz Abbas Khan.